free prenuptial agreement template

 Court upheld antenuptial agreement denying husband maintenance, attorney fees, and certain property despite financial disparity and husband's economic dependence on wife, finding that financial disparity alone does not make a prenuptial agreement unconscionable.

-Court reaffirmed the Ferry standard that prenuptial and postnuptial agreements must be entered into freely, fairly, knowingly, understandingly, and in good faith with full disclosure.
+Court reaffirmed the Ferry standard that prenuptial agreements must be entered into freely, fairly, knowingly, understandingly, and in good faith with full disclosure.

 In re Marriage of Thomas, 199 S.W.3d 847 (Mo.
 App.
 S. Dist.
 2006)